How To Use Kissmetrics Conversion Funnels

 An acquisition funnel often looks like something along the lines of:

 This is the top of the funnel.
-This is simply the amount of people who came and visited your website.
+This is simply the number of people who came and visited your website.

 If your company is like most SaaS companies, you offer a free trial.
 This step is where a person who has visited your website signs up for a free trial.
 It’s the next step in your funnel because you want your website visitors to sign up for a free trial.